Frequently Asked Questions

 How is autorotation improved?

-What size helicopter does this technology apply to?
+What aircraft size does this technology apply to?

-Any size helicopter can take advantage of this propulsion technology from small drones up to heavy lift operations.
-The thrust drive system can be scaled and configured to create a vastly simplified and more efficient helicopter that will have greatly improved serviceability and safety due to its reduced parts count along with the lower costs associated with its power system components.
-Imagine the ability to carry a spare engine onboard the aircraft that is easily replaceable by removing a set of fasteners, an electrical coupler, and a fuel connector.
-The goal is to not only to improve the safety, reliability, and cost of ownership of helicopters but also to make the thrust drive system easy to inspect and service while greatly reducing the number of components that have in the past contributed to critical failures of the conventional drivetrain.
+This propulsion technology can be utilized by helicopters of all sizes, from small drones to heavy-lift operations.
+The Thrust Drive System is scalable and adaptable, offering a significantly simplified and more efficient helicopter design.
+This leads to enhanced serviceability and safety due to the reduced number of components, as well as lower costs associated with the power system.
+Envision a scenario where a spare engine can be carried onboard and easily replaced by simply removing a set of fasteners, an electrical coupler, and a fuel connector.
+The objective is not only to improve helicopter safety, reliability, and cost of ownership but also to make the Thrust Drive System easy to inspect and maintain, while minimizing the components that have historically contributed to critical failures in conventional drivetrain systems.

 Can the Thrust Drive System reduce noise?